percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 ## Conferences Identification

-The Key Distributor is responsible for knowing what users are allowed in a given conferences.
-When the call setup signalling indicates a session from a particular endpoint and user wishes to join a conferences, the Key Distributor will tell the Media Distributor which conference to place that session in using a globally unique identifier for the conference that is sent, along with the relevant keying information, from the Key Distributor to the Media Distributor.
+The Key Distributor is responsible for knowing what endpoints are allowed in a given conference.
+Thus, the Key Distributor and the Media Distributor will need to know endpoint-to-conference mappings, which is enabled by exchanging a conference-specific unique identifier as defined in [@!I-D.jones-perc-dtls-tunnel].
+How this unique identifier is assigned is outside the scope of this document.

 # Security Considerations {#attacks}